-First it appears that the Stone is self-activated in its rolling down the side of the mountain, rushing towards the statue.
-But Daniel discloses that actually it is God who activates the Stone, making it roll down the mountain and strike the colossal statue.
+First, it appears that the Stone is self-activated by rolling down the side of the mountain and rushing towards the metallic statue.
+But Daniel discloses that actually it is God who activates the Stone, making it roll down the mountain to strike the colossal statue.
 (Dan.
 2:44-45)

-The lesson is this: God will initiate a major historical event at the end of the age and what God starts no one can stop.
-For example, the Church God started on the day of Pentecost went on to conquer the Roman Empire.
-No one has been able to stop the growth of the church.
-Its detractors have come and gone; but it still stands, growing every day.
+The lesson is this: God will initiate a major historical event at the end of the ages, and what God will initiate, no one can stop.
+For example, the church body which God has started on the day of Pentecost has went on to conquer the Roman Empire and later it grew to be a worldwide force.
+The Church, which God has started, no one has been able to stop in its expansion.
+The church's detractors have come and gone; but it still stands, by expanding every day.

 The Stone Rushes!

-Obeying the law of motion, the Stone will attain greater speed as it tumbles down the side of the mountain.
-That means the Stone will keep accelerating and its momentum (i.e., force) reaches the maximum as it strikes the statue.
-The stone's force (momentum) is implied; its power is observed only in the final result it attains.
+Obeying the law of motion, the Stone gathers speed as it tumbles down the side of the mountain and rushes towards its God's appointed target.
+In its movement, the Stone accumulates momentum (i.e., force) until its force reaches maximum impact when it strikes the statue.
+The stone's force (momentum) is revealed when it overthrows the metallic colossus.

 The message here is clear.
 The closer we get to the manifestation of the Kingdom of God, the tempo of God’s activity will pick up.
 God has stated that He will accelerate His activities towards their fulfillment in the last days (see Is.
 60: 22; Hab.
 2:3).
 For example, visions and prophecies about the Kingdom of God will multiply, and more people will be equipped with divine skills to run government.

 The Stone comes like an accident.
-It will come suddenly, unannounced.
-If the statue represents the world’s governments, they will be taken unawares and overthrown suddenly.
+It will be an unannounced.
+If the statue represents the world’s governments, then they will be taken unawares and overthrown suddenly.
 The Stone (The Kingdom of God) will come against them without warning.

 Just like the statue before the Stone, world governments will become a sitting duck before the Kingdom of God.
 This idea agrees with the statements Jesus has made about His Coming.
 His coming will be like a thief in the night, or like a snare.
 Jesus said the Day will take the world unprepared.
 (Cf. Mal.
 3:1; Matt.
 24: 36-40)